Eblakeiii/School_District_Analysis/README.md

 - Scores by school size
 Each high school was classified by as size as small, medium or large based on the student population.
 Thomas High School is a medium size school was was placed in Bin 1000-2000.
 Again, the averages in the math and reading remain unchanged.
 The percentage passing rates fell slightly.
+Take a look at the [table.](https://github.com/Eblakeiii/School_District_Analysis/blob/master/Resources/bySize.png)

 	  	Avg Math Score	Avg Reading Score      % Passing Math  	% Passing Reading      % Overall Passing
 		-----------------------------------------------------------------------------------------------------